lucasrangit/git-bin/README.md

 ## Installation

 Git supports adding new sub commands found in your `$PATH`.
-Install all with:
+Either add this directory to your `$PATH` or install symlinks to `~/bin` so you can remove any you don't want.

 `for f in $(\find * -maxdepth 1 -type f -executable) ; do ln --verbose -s $(pwd)/$f ~/bin/$f ; done`